 I’m a retired Clinical Hypnotherapist and part time Online Entrepreneur…in that i aspire to helping others through the internet.
 Bipolar Days is a NEW Bipolar Disorder Support Community Website, with videos, posts and recommendations to help those with Bipolar and their loved ones who support them.
 We would love you to be part of our community and to help us to educate others about Bipolar and to help us to play a supportive role in the Bipolar community throughout the internet/world.

 That this website and the Facebook social media page is only managed by myself.
 Though I do try to keep some sort of regularity to it; it is not always possible with my Bipolar.
 I hope you understand and remain a valued subscriber.
 Your support in helping to make BipolarDays.com a voice and resource in the Bipolar Community is greatly appreciated.
 This is part of a personal goal of mine; to help as many people as I can, with my personal integrity and desire to help others.
 Using the unique, positive and creative sides of my Bipolar, to bring about that reality during my lifetime.

-This is a simple Bipolar bio that those with bipolar will hopefully relate to
+This is an honest Bipolar bio that those with Bipolar will hopefully relate to

 and those without Bipolar will understand more about it.